tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 ## Rationale

-Delegated credentials present a better alternative from other delegation mechanisms like proxy certificates {{RFC3820}} for several reasons:
+Delegated credentials present a better alternative than other delegation mechanisms like proxy certificates {{RFC3820}} for several reasons:

 * There is no change needed to certificate validation at the PKI layer.